-Operational considerations concerning SEATs can be referenced in the DOI Exclusive Use SEAT SOPs, ISOG and the IASG.
+Operational considerations concerning SEATs can be referenced in the DOI Exclusive Use SEAT SOPs, SABO and the NWCG Standards for Airspace Coordination.

 Nationally on call contracted SEATs will be dispatched for initial and extended attack fire when they are available.
 This includes responding to incidents outside of assigned dispatch areas and GACC boundaries when requested.
-Established dispatch procedures will be followed and local dispatch centers will place orders to the GACC when the neighborhood policy is not applicable.
+Established dispatch procedures will be followed, and local dispatch centers will place orders to the GACC when the neighborhood policy is not applicable.